dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/runtime-environment.md

 ## Use private Python packages \{#private-packages}

-If you use PEX deploys in your workflow (`ENABLE_FAST_DEPLOYS: 'true'`), the following steps can install a package from a private GitHub repository, eg. `my-org/private-repo`, as a dependency:
+If you use PEX deploys in your workflow (`ENABLE_FAST_DEPLOYS: 'true'`), the following steps can install a package from a private GitHub repository, e.g. `my-org/private-repo`, as a dependency:

 1. In your `deploy.yml` file, add the following to the top of `steps:` section in the `dagster-cloud-default-deploy` job.